If you've come to this page expecting a lecture about the dangers of excessive debt, then you've come to the wrong page.

 Further, if you can lower your ongoing borrowing costs, you'll frequently save more than just money - you'll very likely also save time.
 That is, it won't take as long to pay back the loans as it would when the costs are higher.

-Saving time means you'll be able to take your interest savings and either invest it sooner (thus giving your investments more time to grow) or put them toward another purchase.
+Saving time means you'll be able to invest your loan payments sooner (thus giving your investments more time to grow).

 How do I lower my debt costs even after the loan papers are signed?